Palestine Sweet Lime

 Rootstock Description: Flying Dragon is a hardy and very dwarfing rootstock for Citrus that induces very early flowering and fruit procuction.
 Trees grown on Flying Dragon will rarely exceed 5 ft. in height and will often produce fruit the year they are planted.

-Hardiness: Palestine Sweet Lime should be hardy to 30F. or below.
-We recommend bringing Palestine Sweet Lime to a well-lit and protected location in the fall before frosts occur.
+Hardiness: Hardy to 30° F or below.
+We recommend bringing into a well-lit and protected location in the fall before frosts occur.

 Bearing Age: 1-2 years after planting